Community Alarms and Technology Enabled Care (TEC)

 - picture clocks which offer visual and audible cues to a variety of daily tasks such as eating, drinking and taking medication

-If you're unsure about what might help make your life easier, the Safe and Well Berkshire website and Ask SARA on the Carers UK website are both free and easy to use online services that offer advice on a range of devices which may be able to help you live more independently.
+If you're unsure about what might help make your life easier, the Safe and Well Berkshire website is a free and easy to use online service that offers advice on a range of devices which may be able to help you live more independently.

 There are assistive technology products that can be recommended to support older or vulnerable people who are at risk of trips and falls, for example: